AlexInABox/chess-g4/README.md

 # :chess_pawn: CHESS - HWR OOP Lecture Project
-This repository contains our (Alex :shipit:, Maja :basecampy:, Felix, Gero, Laura :bug:) student project created for an ongoing lecture on object-oriented programming with Java/Kotlin at HWR Berlin (summer term 2024).
+This repository contains our (Alex :shipit:, Maja :basecampy:, Felix :penguin:, Gero :octocat:, Laura :bug:) student project created for an ongoing lecture on object-oriented programming with Java/Kotlin at HWR Berlin (summer term 2024).

 > :warning: This code is for educational purposes only.
 Do not rely on it!